dmitrybond173/dbo-tools-public/Solutions/LogFiles/LogFactsExtractor/v4/readme.md

 So, later you can use that SQLite db file to perform different kinds of analysis, build visualizations, etc.

+# TO-DO

+- need to git rid of old way of parallel processing and use TPL (System.Threading.Tasks)
+- need to adjust db writing to use Producer+Consumer Async pattern

 # Some info

+Log files location = D:\projects\c\cslmon-srvc\make2\logs\files\
+Log file to analyze = mo20231207-short-b.log

 D:\JIRA\BTO-658-TcpGw-slow\4mc\
 D:\JIRA\BTO-658-TcpGw-slow\logs\